MichaelHWatkins/MealPrep.Solution/capstone-proposal.md

 * 1:28 - 1:41 The css isn't being responsive for some reason.
 * 1:41 - 2:44 Still have the same error where css that I deleted is still being displayed, attempted to update my computer and see if that affected anything and it didn't more googling ahead.
 * 2:44 - 3:25 Continuing to research the bug, may be a corrupted file or something.
+* 3:25 - 3:49 I cannot find the bug, I have tried updating my computer and restarting it, deleting the file, deleting everything inside the style page, deleting refrences to it everywhere, the styling still persists when I run the program.
+I am at a loss and will return to it later.